samlangborgh/qr-generator/README.md

 ## About

-This project is a tool for generating QR codes in the terminal.
-It supports the numeric, alphanumeric, and byte encoding modes.
-All QR versions (1 through 40) are supported as well.
+This tool generates QR codes in the terminal.
+It supports numeric, alphanumeric, and byte encoding modes for all QR versions (1 through 40).
+QR codes can be generated from a positional argument, a file, or standard input.

 ![Demonstration](extras/demo.png)